 Background

 Everyday around the world, people are inspired to create entertainment and pop culture projects.
-Sometimes, these individuals create magic… sometimes they create a project that sparks someone else to create magic.
 However, because of the way commerce works today, art and culture are hidden from most fans to enjoy.
 If a creator doesn’t have the budget to market properly, it’s extremely difficult to build a brand, launch a show or successfully release a product.
 Likewise, if a fan doesn’t take the time to search for something specifically, they won’t be aware it exists.
-Unfortunately, it also seems that some companies have forgotten the importance of making people feel that they are a part of something, and not just consuming something.

-There was a great book Clive Young published in 2008 called Homemade Hollywood: Fans Behind the Camera, where the author documented fantasy and science fiction franchises that have become such an indelible part of people’s lives that they become filmmakers in order to create short and long-form content that they could never profit from, yet pure their heart and soul into as if they could.
+There was a great book Clive Young published in 2008 called Homemade Hollywood: Fans Behind the Camera, where the author documented fantasy and science fiction franchises that have become such an indelible part of people’s lives that they become filmmakers in order to create short and long-form content that they could never profit from, yet pour their heart and soul into as if they could.
 While some obviously have hopes of becoming industry professionals, many just have such a passion for that property, that they just want to share their vision of it with the world.
 I have personally interviewed dozens of everyday adults, who have joyously recalled their childhoods filled with neighborhood and rooftop remakes of their favorite kung fu films on 8MM tape stock.
-Most of this content was created before there was an internet, meaning these fan filmmakers probably contributed significantly to building strong local communities.
+Most of this content was created before there was an internet, meaning these fan filmmakers didn’t do it to get paid or garner likes.

 One day in 2018 I said “enough is enough.”
 That was the day I began writing the code that has since become Fan Calendar.
 I have a long way to go, but the site is beginning to take shape.
 I hope you enjoy the features we have so far.
 But don’t spend too much time here.
 Get out there and enjoy some of these cool events and connect in the real world.
 Have fun!